StephHjar/tic-tac-toe/README.md

 You can break the credits section up into Content and Media, depending on what you have included in your project.

 ### Content
--[Tech with Tim](https://www.youtube.com/watch?v=u51Zjlnui4Y)'s Colorama tutorial was used to install & use Colorama, to change text colour in the terminal.
+- [Tech with Tim](https://www.youtube.com/watch?v=u51Zjlnui4Y)'s Colorama tutorial was used to install & use Colorama, to change text colour in the terminal.
--[This article](https://www.uxmatters.com/mt/archives/2007/01/applying-color-theory-to-digital-displays.php) on UX Matters was used to confirm which colours are best for accessibility on a black background.
+- [This article](https://www.uxmatters.com/mt/archives/2007/01/applying-color-theory-to-digital-displays.php) on UX Matters was used to confirm which colours are best for accessibility on a black background.
 This helped me choose a bright cyan as my welcome message colour.
 - The Tabulate library was used to display the high score board data in a table.
 [DelftStack](https://www.delftstack.com/howto/python/data-in-table-format-python/) introduced me to the tabulate library, and I used [PyPi](https://pypi.org/project/tabulate/) for help on how to install it.
+- [This page](https://www.extendoffice.com/documents/excel/5170-google-sheets-automatically-sort-alphabetically.html) on ExtendOffice was used to look up how to sort a Google Sheet automatically (when new scores are added to the sheet, this automatically sorts them from highest to lowest).

 ### Media
 -[Patorjk.com](https://patorjk.com/) was used to create the "Tic-Tac-Toe" ASCII lettering in the welcome message.